AliciaWatt/whether_sweater/README.md

-# Whether Sweater: A Turing 2201 BE Mod 3 Project
+# Whether, Sweater? | A Turing 2201 BE Mod 3 Project

 ##Background & Description
 "Whether Sweater" is an individual project that focusses on consuming and creating API endpoints.
 It combines freely-available weather, location, image, and travel-directions data to serve up information about the weather at queried destinations.